raju0x/raju0x.github.io/_posts/2016-07-06-http-basics-part1.md

 ## HTTP :

-HTTP(hyper text transport protocol)is the underlying protocol used by the World Wide Web.HTTP defines how messages are formatted and transmitted,and what actions Web servers and browsers should take in response to various commands.For example,when you enter a URL in your browser,this actually sends an HTTP command to the Web server directing it to fetch and transmit the requested Web page.Http uses port 80 to transfer its information.below the overview of HTTP protocol.
+HTTP(hyper text transport protocol)is the underlying protocol used by the World Wide Web.
+HTTP defines how messages are formatted and transmitted, and what actions Web servers and browsers should take in response to various commands.
+For example, when you enter a URL in your browser, this actually sends an HTTP command to the Web server directing it to fetch and transmit the requested Web page.Http uses port 80 to transfer its information.
+Below the overview of HTTP protocol.

 ![p4.png]({{site.baseurl}}/assets/img/p4.png)